 Note: Two quick shortcuts for steps b and c are to use Resolve Using Mine, and Resolve Using Theirs to use the change from self or from the other developer.

 - Hit OK button to close the Confirm dialog below

 - Hit Commit button.
 Hit Continue Rebase button

 - The conflict was resolved in the local repository.
 Test branch should be ahead and there is a push notification.
 Click the Push button in SourceTree to push the changes to the test branch of the remote repository.
 On the Push dialog, click the Push button.

 Unwanted Uncommitted Changes

-The developer may create changes locally accidently and want to discard them.
+You may create changes locally accidentally and want to discard them.

 - Click to select “Uncommitted changes”.
-Right click the file(s) in Unstaged Files, select Discard.
+Ctrl-Click the file(s) in Unstaged Files, select Remove.